 Aim:

-Assess the potential integration of data from the existing procurement system with identified related agencies iii) Advanced Workshop for the Improvement of the Government Green Procurement Guidelines for Work (GGP Work)
+Assess the potential integration of data from the existing procurement system with identified related agencies.
 Equip government officials, procurement officers, and stakeholders with valuable knowledge on the principles, processes, and best practices for implementing and monitoring green procurement initiatives.